-IHE Delft Postdoc Researcher Francesco Bregoli presented his research on the fate of pharmaceuticals in freshwater at the European Geosciences Union General Assembly press conference.
+Former IHE Delft Postdoc Researcher Francesco Bregoli presented his research on the fate of pharmaceuticals in freshwater at the European Geosciences Union General Assembly press conference.
 Scientists from IHE Delft and the Catalan Institute for Water Research have developed a new model that can predict current and future dilution of pharmaceuticals in freshwater ecosystems, like rivers and lakes.
 Their model is applied to the case of diclofenac, a common anti-inflammatory drug used to reduce pain.
-The research showed that if no mitigation action is taken, the environmental threat will increase by 65% by 2050.
+The research showed that if no extra mitigation action is taken, the environmental threat will increase by 30% by 2030.

 Pharmaceuticals are broadly consumed and released into the environment where they flow into freshwater bodies, such as rivers and lakes.
 Some of this pharmaceutical waste causes serious threats to freshwater ecosystems and have been labelled as contaminants of growing concern by organizations such as the European Union and the US Environmental Protection Agency.

 Predict current and future dilution of pharmaceuticals in freshwater ecosystems

-Francesco Bregoli, a post-doc researcher at IHE Delft: “With this model, we are able to predict current and future dilution of pharmaceuticals in freshwater ecosystems, taking into account scenarios of climate change and population growth”.
+Francesco Bregoli, a former post-doc researcher at IHE Delft: “With this model, we are able to predict current and future dilution of pharmaceuticals in freshwater ecosystems, taking into account scenarios of climate change and population growth”.

 Human and veterinary uses of pharmaceuticals lead to high concentration of these compounds in wastewater, which is often not sufficiently collected and treated in wastewater treatment plants, thus pouring into rivers and lakes.
 The developed global model identifies hotspots of highly concentrated pharmaceuticals in these waters, using data from a global database of diclofenac consumption and occurrence in freshwaters.
 The model can also be generalized to other pharmaceuticals than diclofenac.